 A ward round might have multiple components which can take place in different locations.
 For example there may be a discussion round where all patients are discussed at length following which a smaller bedside round takes place.
 Patient interaction is usually, by default, at the side of the patient’s bed with the assumption that confidentiality is maintained by the outstanding soundproofing provided by the hospital curtains.

-Patients do value privacy; those in single rooms give more information than those in 4 bed wards 30 and if ambulant may prefer to be seen in a clinic room rather than on the ward31.
-Where direct contact is difficult, new technology – videoconferencing- can provide a workable solution 32 .
+Patients value privacy; those in single rooms give more information than those in 4 bed wards 23 and if ambulant may prefer to be seen in a separate room rather than on the ward24.
+There may be organisational barriers to achieving this, but they should not be insurmountable.
+Where direct contact is difficult, new technology such as videoconferencing can provide a workable solution.

 How long should a ward round take?

-A few studies suggest that if a medical checklist is followed, an effective ward round should dedicate about 15 minutes per patient 33 In practice it seems that 5 minutes or less is closer to the norm 34,35 .
-More experienced doctors perform quicker ward rounds, with seemingly the same crude outcomes as the slower ones of their junior colleagues36
+A few studies suggest that if a medical checklist is followed, an effective ward round should dedicate about 15 minutes per patient, and this is echoed by the Royal Colleges’ report.
+25 In practice it seems that most patients are seen for 5 minutes or less.26 .
+More experienced doctors perform quicker ward rounds, with seemingly the same crude outcomes as the slower ones of their junior colleagues27

 If calculating the amount of time required to conduct a ward round, wasted time is of much consequence e.g. finding notes and results and travelling between wards 34 and can take 20% of the total ward round time.
-Operational Research has been largely overlooked but could offer hospitals in general, and wards round in particular, great rewards.37 There are no studies looking at patients’ demands, so the ideal amount of time as decided by patients remains unknown.
+Operational Research has been largely overlooked but could offer hospitals in general, and wards round in particular, great rewards.28 There are no studies looking at patients’ demands, so the ideal amount of time as decided by patients remains unknown.

+Because ward rounds are invariably time limited the amount of time available for each patient varies with the number needed to be seen.
+This differs from a clinic setting when patients are each allocated a more or less fixed time and in theory, can be given extended appointments depending on clinical need.

 Who should be seen by whom in what order?

-Increasingly there are expectations that all new patients will be seen by a consultant within a certain time from admission.
-As many hospitals head toward a consultant delivered service, patients will be seen on admission by a consultant.
-In others, this means that a daily consultant led ward round will need to occur.
-Standards for longer stay in-patients are less clear cut, and they may be seen by other doctors.
-There are training and service advantages and disadvantages to both the ‘seeing every patient together’ and ‘divide and conquer rounds’38

 The order in which patients are seen can be driven by different factors.
 If the ward round has a predetermined route, then nurses can have some idea of when the round will come to their patients which can, in theory, allow them to organise their work to be available for the round.
 Patients might also find it helpful to be given a guide as to when they will be seen.
 However, it may make clinical sense to see the sickest patients first and administrative sense to first see those patients that are most likely to be discharged – even though they should be the least unwell.
-A further consideration would be that infectious patients should probably be seen last.39
+A further consideration would be that infectious patients should probably be seen last.
+There are training and service advantages and disadvantages to both the ‘seeing every patient together’ and ‘divide and conquer rounds’29

 When should the jobs get done?